Showing posts with label semantics. Show all posts

 Similarly, in the Spirit’s work, if for all x, x speaks in the Spirit ↔ x has been given the Spirit, and x has been given the Spirit ↔ the Spirit dwells in x, then Spirit-speaking, Spirit-giving, and Spirit-indwelling are extensionally equivalent expressions.

 But extensional equivalence tells us nothing about what distinguishes these divine actions in God Himself.
 Forgiving is not the same divine act as electing, nor is electing the same divine act as justifying.
 Likewise, the Spirit’s giving, indwelling, and speaking are not identical divine operations simply because they coincide in the believer.
-Extensional identity collapses formally distinct divine works into a single undifferentiated outcome and therefore cannot serve as the framework for a theology that seeks to speak truthfully of God’s own acting.
+Extensional identity collapses formally distinct divine works into a single undifferentiated outcome and therefore cannot serve as the framework for a theology that seeks to speak truthfully of God’s own acting because it identifies divine acts only under the aspect of creaturely reception.

 2. Why modal equivalence is insufficient